SCBuergel/account0000r/README.md

 ## Usage

-account0000r comprises a set of Python tools to create accounts, load metadata of accounts and analyze them.
+account0000r comprises a set of Python tools to derive accounts, load metadata of accounts and analyze them.
 See the `runn0000r.py` script for usage examples.

 The main features are the `load0000r` classes which load metadata of accounts and `analyz0000r` functions which print analysis results of those account metadata.